Table of Contents

 2. Be inclusive in technology governance

-This team knew from the start that it was their responsibility as process and system owners to be prescriptive about governance for all impacted end users.
+This team knew from the start that it was our responsibility as process and system owners to be prescriptive about governance for all impacted end users.

 We sought out people — many of them internal contacts we hadn’t worked with before — and built relationships.
 Partnerships, old and new, aided in assigning project leadership roles and presented an opportunity to empower people to make decisions that historically had been made at a higher level.
 That shift in thinking led to better resource utilization for the entire marketing content scaling initiative.